FOR THE LOVE OF WINE - Seven Jeffersonian Bottles for Valentine's Day

 You can drink your Bollinger Champagne with strawberries (Jefferson grew them!), or oysters (he could down 50 at a time!)
 Or with anything really.

 Viognier.
 Jefferson discovered this sweet, floral grape in France and found it to be “justly celebrated.”
 Although Jefferson could never get his vineyard to reliably produce any wine, today Viognier is Virginia’s signature white grape.
+It's delicious on its own or in a blend (it provides aromatic notes to Barboursville's new Nascent white ).

 Don't worry.
 Even if you forget to buy flowers, just open a Viognier and inhale the aroma of peach blossoms.
 You’ll be fine.

 Nebbiolo Jefferson discovered Nebbiolo in Italy and found the grape to be “superlative,” both sweet and brisk.
 Barboursville Vineyards makes a great Nebbiolo near the ruins of a home built by James Barbour based on a design by Jefferson.
-(Stay tuned for my next post in my Modern Day Jeffersonians series: Barboursville viticulturalist Fernando Franco!)

 On Valentine’s Day, you might try a mighty Italian Barolo, made from the grape: rich, ruby-colored, with chocolate aromas.